-- ▶ Install suitable touch protection if the vacuum pump is accessible to untrained persons. - Allow the vacuum pump to cool down before carrying out any work. - Contact Pfeiffer Vacuum for suitable touch protection in system solutions.
+- ▶ Install suitable touch protection if the vacuum pump is accessible to untrained persons. - ▶ Allow the vacuum pump to cool down before carrying out any work. - ► Contact Pfeiffer Vacuum for suitable touch protection in system solutions.

-Risks during maintenance, decommissioning, disposal and in event of malfunctions
+Risks during maintenance, decommissioning and in the event of malfunctions